 The technology in healthcare industry continues to evolve rapidly.
-Many of the changes over the last decade involve the use of devices like medical tablets and all–in–one computers to track health records and diagnostics.
+Many of the changes over the last decade involve the use of devices like medical tablets and all-in-one medical PCs to track health records and diagnostics.
 The next degeneration in medical devices, leverages connectivity and data in a profound new way.
 Dubbed, the Internet of Things (IoT), WiFi or connected devices have given healthcare providers new tools and approaches to addressing patient care.
 In turn, IoT provides a patient with a platform that allows for easy access of information, treatment and convenience.
-For example, some hospitals have begun implementing “smart beds” that can tell if a patient is trying to get up or adjust to make the patient more comfortable without manual controls.
+For example, some hospitals have begun implementing "smart beds" that can tell if a patient is trying to get up or adjust to make the patient more comfortable without manual controls.
 Another example is medication dispensers that automatically record Rx use or a pill that alerts the doctor when swallowed.

 The technological developments that are used within the healthcare industry have changed its paradigm to such an extent that the interaction between a patient and healthcare service providers is rapidly being overtaken by electronic intermediaries.